Encouraging-Service-Industry/frontend/README.md

 ### Home Screen
 - Personalized greeting (e.g., "Good Afternoon, Anna")
 - Value Dashboard: Shows time saved by outsourcing, with a 'View Details' option to a dedicated page.
+- Quick Service & Location Search: A prominent section allowing users to select a service category and location for a quick, pre-filtered search.
-- Smart Recommendations: Suggests services based on user history
+- Smart Recommendations: Suggests services based on user history.
-- Quick Access: Popular service icons for fast booking
+- Quick Access: Popular service icons for fast booking.

 ### Value Dashboard Detail Page
 - Detailed breakdown of time and stress saved.